Stafford and Uttoxeter Railway: Great Northern Railway

-For three years the S&UR company had been in receivership; its income was only £12 per mile per week.
+For three years the S&UR company had been in receivership; its income was only £12 per mile per week (£7.46 per km per week).
 In 1878 a representative of the major creditor approached the Great Northern Railway, proposing that they should take over the working of the line.
 In that year the GNR opened its Derbyshire and Staffordshire Extension Line from Nottingham and Derby to Egginton Junction, on the North Staffordshire Railway Churnet Valley Extension line.
 The GNR had expressed an interest in reaching Holyhead, and the S&UR might be a stepping stone in that direction.

 The GNR declined the approach, but in fact negotiations continued regarding an outright purchase.
 The GNR were given running powers over the Stafford and Uttoxeter Railway by Act of 11 August 1879, and into Stafford station.
 Further negotiations took place, and notwithstanding the poor state of the S&UR infrastructure, a price of £100,000 was agreed: the purchase was authorised by Act of 18 July 1881, effective from 1 August.
 Plant was transferred at a valuation of £1,450, which included two locomotives.
-If the GNR’s interest in reaching Holyhead was definite, it was never realised, and in fact Stafford remained the westernmost outpost of the GNR.
+If the GNR's interest in reaching Holyhead was definite, it was never realised, and in fact Stafford remained the westernmost outpost of the GNR.

 Wrottesley is frank about the dubious value the GNR got for its outlays:

 Not very willingly, the GN came into possession of the Stafford & Uttoxeter.
 Other than as a possible western outlet for Derbyshire coal, the line offered little prospect of much revenue.

 The advantage to the GNR was mitigated by a clause interested the Act authorising the purchase, which prevented the GNR using the running powers over the NSR to divert traffic by any circuitous routes from the lines of the LNWR or North Staffordshire Companies.